perfsonar/docs/release_candidates/4.0rc2/_sources/install_centos.txt

 Step 1: Configure Yum
 ----------------------
 The process configures yum to point at the necessary repositories to get packages needed for perfSONAR.
-You will need to follow the steps below as priviledged user:
+You will need to follow the steps below as privileged user:

 #.
 Install the EPEL RPM:
     *CentOS 6*::